 Instead, try any one of these three activities if you feel the need to take action.

-1. Learn more about what your wealth manager is doing and how we are making investment decisions by scheduling a time to meet.
+1. Learn more about what your financial advisor is doing and how we are making investment decisions by scheduling a time to meet.

 3. Read a book.
 Instead of anything electronic, or newsworthy, or recent, pick up a book.
 Pour yourself a warm drink.
 Read.
 One of my favorite quotes is from Amos Tversky, one of the world’s most brilliant financial brains.
 He said, “you can waste years by not wasting a few hours a day.”